-Show that you can recover the expression for the field of a point charge by evaluating the derivative $E_x = -dV/dx$ .
+Show that you can recover the expression for the field of a point charge by evaluating the derivative $E_x=-dV/dx$. (answer in the back of the PDF version of the book)

 10.2.2 Two or three dimensions

 a / A topographical map of Shelburne Falls, Mass.
 (USGS).